celery/celery/docs/configuration.rst

 * CELERYD_CONCURRENCY
     The number of concurrent worker processes, executing tasks simultaneously.

-    Defaults to the number of CPUs in the system.
+    Defaults to the number of CPUs/cores available.

 Task result backend settings